-Claiming to be the first wearable technology that “actively elevates your mood and lowers stress,” Thync uses electronic pulses to stimulate the brain.
-Don’t let that worry you though – this stress relief gadget was developed by a team of neuroscientists from MIT, Harvard & Stanford and has been clinically tested over 1,000 times.
+If that sounds worrying, it does come with some solid credentials: this stress relief gadget was developed by a team of neuroscientists from MIT, Harvard and Stanford and has been clinically tested over 5000 times.
 Plus, with such a sleek design, you’ll be combating stress in serious style.

-Initially funded 150% percent of their target amount on IndieGoGo back in 2015, Zach Sivan and Arrow Electronics created a wearable that allows you to discover what exactly triggers your stress.
+Initially funded through IndieGoGo, the WellBe wearable provides insights into what exactly triggers your stress levels to rise.
 The bracelet monitors your heart rate and uses a sophisticated algorithm to determine your stress and calmness levels based on time, location and people you meet throughout your day.

 Created by Japanese designer Makiko Yoshida, the ‘Faces of the Moon’ expressions change as you squeeze.
-Produced using a unique texture, it’s addictive tendencies will allow you to relieve some much needed anxiety.
+Produced using a unique texture, its addictive tendencies will help relieve your anxiety.
 Who couldn’t love a face like that?

 Through its use, you can discover what makes you calm and focused or stressed and agitated, allowing you to be more productive than ever.
-Designed to clip onto your belt, you can also programme your Spire to let you know when you’ve been inactive and it’s time to get walking.
+Designed to clip onto your belt, you can also program your Spire to let you know when you’ve been inactive and it’s time to get walking.

 Bad posture is one of the most common problems for creatives who work at a desk.
-Thankfully, the team at Prana have created a stress relief wearable that not only tracks your breath but also tells you when you need to improve your posture.
+Thankfully, the team at Prana has created a stress relief wearable that not only tracks your breath but also tells you when you need to improve your posture.

-You may already be well on your way to stress management through meditation and whilst this is proven to keep your mind healthy, you may have trouble sticking to a meditative routine or find yourself distracted during the process.
+You may already be well on your way to stress management through meditation and while this is proven to keep your mind healthy, you may have trouble sticking to a meditative routine or find yourself distracted during the process.